econchick/roguelynn/_posts/2017/2017-05-26-tracing-fast-and-slow.md

 ### How to sample

 End-to-end tracing will have an effect on runtime and storage overhead no matter what you choose.
-For instance, if Google were to trace all web searches, despite its intelligent tracing implementation - Dapper - it would impose a 1.5% throughput penalty and add 16% to response time<sup><a href="#footnotes" style="border-bottom: none;">8</a></sup>.
+For instance, if Google were to trace all web searches, despite its intelligent tracing implementation – Dapper – it would impose a 1.5% throughput penalty and add 16% to response time.<sup><a href="#footnotes" style="border-bottom: none;">8</a></sup>

 I won't go into detail, but there are essentially three basic approaches to sampling:

-* Head-based: a random sampling decision is made at the start of a workflow, and then follow it all the way through completion<sup><a href="#footnotes" style="border-bottom: none;">9</a></sup>.
+* Head-based: a random sampling decision is made at the start of a workflow, and then follow it all the way through completion.<sup><a href="#footnotes" style="border-bottom: none;">9</a></sup>
 * Tail-based: the sampling decision is made at the end of a workflow, implying some caching going on.
-Tail-based sampling needs to be a bit more intelligent, but is particularly useful for tracing anomalistic behavior<sup><a href="#footnotes" style="border-bottom: none;">10</a></sup>.
+Tail-based sampling needs to be a bit more intelligent, but is particularly useful for tracing anomalistic behavior.<sup><a href="#footnotes" style="border-bottom: none;">10</a></sup>
-* Unitary: the sampling decision is made at the trace point itself (and therefore prevents the construction of a full workflow)<sup><a href="#footnotes" style="border-bottom: none;">10</a></sup>.
+* Unitary: the sampling decision is made at the trace point itself (and therefore prevents the construction of a full workflow).<sup><a href="#footnotes" style="border-bottom: none;">10</a></sup>

 Head-based is the simplest and ideal for performance profiling, and both head based and unitary are most often seen in current tracing system implementations.
 I'm not sure if there's an open source tracing system that implements tail-based sampling.